TaygaHoshi/tt-project/Monsters/Human-likes.md

 	+ (Technique) *Blood Manipulation*
 		+ This attack's precision roll is made against Constitution.
 		+ Range: 5 meters.
-		+ Targets a bleeding creature, steals 10 health from it and it stops bleeding.
+		+ Targets a bleeding creature, steals 10 health from it.
 	+ (Full-turn action) *Charge*
 		+ -2 penalty on precision roll.
 		+ Can charge for up to 10 meters and attack with Slash, receiving a -2 penalty to all resistances for 1 round.